 And, of course, there are multiple ways to get imagery onto clay, using everything from brushes to screen printing to slip trailing.
 We’ve got those ceramic decorating tools covered in these pages too!

 No matter where your interests lie, you’re sure to find something interesting and educational on ceramic decorating tools on Ceramic Arts Daily.
 So jump in and explore!

-We’ve done a lot of articles on slip inlay—often called Mishima—here on Ceramic Arts Daily.
-Here’s a good introduction to … Read More
+We’ve done a lot of articles on inlay ceramics—often called slip inlay or Mishima—here on Ceramic Arts Network.
+Here’s a … Read More